Orthodontics

 How TMJ Braces Work

 TMJ braces work by gradually moving teeth into positions that promote a healthier bite.
-This process helps ensure that the upper and lower teeth fit together more evenly.
+This process helps the upper and lower teeth fit together more evenly.
 As the bite becomes balanced, the jaw muscles no longer need to compensate for misalignment.

-Patients exploring orthodontic options frequently ask Can Braces Fix TMJ by stabilizing jaw movement.
+Patients exploring orthodontic options frequently ask, can braces fix TMJ by stabilizing jaw movement?
 In cases where bite problems contribute to joint stress, braces can help create a more natural jaw position.

 Orthodontic Treatment for TMJ